 Business continuity management (BCM), as Protiviti defines it in its Guide to Business Continuity Management, is “the development of strategies, plans and actions that provide protection or alternative modes of operation for those activities or business processes, which, if they were to be interrupted, might otherwise bring about a seriously damaging or potentially significant loss to the enterprise.”

 The criticality of planning ahead

 Establishing BCM before disaster strikes is essential.
 This example helps to underscore why: In 2005, Florida was hit with five hurricanes within the span of a few weeks, knocking out phone service and power in many communities.

 Communications between a regional airport and its web provider were severed, cutting off a critical line of employee and public communications, including flight information.
 Traditional cellular circuits were overloaded, creating widespread service outages.

-Fortunately, the airport had a backup communications plan in place that allowed a third party on a different power grid to update the airport’s website, using information provided via military-grade satellite cellphones, allowing the airport to minimize chaos, ensure proper staffing and provide aid to employees affected by the storms.
+Fortunately, the airport had a backup communications plan in place that allowed a third party on a different power grid to update the airport’s website, using information provided via military-grade satellite cellphones, allowing the airport to minimize chaos, ensure proper staffing management and provide aid to employees affected by the storms.

 Understanding risk = understanding value

 As obvious as the need for BCM may be, many companies fail to implement a formal plan because they never see or fully realize the potential threats to their business.
 But properly assessing risk should help magnify BCM’s value.

 For instance, many regulatory bodies now require corporations to maintain business continuity plans, and those that don’t could be fined or prohibited from operating.
 Numerous financial risks also need to be considered, including contract provisions that hold companies accountable for delivering products or services even during adverse circumstances.